8-meter band: Early- to mid-20th century

-After World War II, for several years (1955-1959), the 8-meter band (38 to 40 MHz) was allocated for ex-USSR amateurs.
-1957 - by using a special license Michał Kasia SP5AM conducted experiments in the 38-40 MHz band.
+After World War II, from 1955-1959 the 8 meter band (38-40 MHz) was allocated to USSR amateurs.
+Using a special license, Michał Kasia (SP5AM) conducted experiments in the 38-40 MHz band in 1957.
 Contacts with radio amateurs from far Siberia broke a new distance record on this band.

-For the International Geophysical Year on October 4, 1957 the Soviet Union launched the first earth's artificial satellite Sputnik 1 and set up to broadcast a beep on 20 and 40 MHz frequencies, its signal was received by scientists and ham radio operators worldwide.
+For the International Geophysical Year on 4 October 1957 the Soviet Union launched Earth's first artificial satellite Sputnik 1 and set up to broadcast a beep on 20 and 40 MHz.
+Its signal was received and tracked by scientists and ham radio operators worldwide.
 A special permission of 38-40 MHz was issued to Club station SP5PRG in Poland.
-Yellowknife beacon at 38.07 MHz.
+A beacon was operated at Yellowknife on 38.07 MHz.